How do you find your writing prompts?

 And if you have, how long did your hiatus last?
 Do you know why you stopped?
+What was the last writing prompt you worked with?
 What did you learn about your relationship to writing while you and it were on a break (Ross and Rachel reference: sorry/not sorry).
 What made you come back?
 Are you a better writer for stepping away?
 Did you change genres?
 What about your writing changed since you quit for a while?

 If you’re anything like me, when you’re not writing, your life just isn’t complete.
 While I may be relieved at not having to show up at my keyboard on the regular, the hole writing leaves is a gaping one.
 And like most gaping holes, the writing hole has a prodigious gravitational pull.
 So (like you? but not like Mary—yet), I always get sucked back in.

 1) Wherever you are on the writing/not-writing continuum, you might want to journal a bit about your relationship with the word-hungry beast.
-Use any of the questions posed above as a starting point for your personal exploration regarding your love/love-hate relationship with writing.
+Use any of the questions posed above as a writing prompt and starting point for your personal exploration regarding your love/love-hate relationship with writing.

 Write about a character who steps away from an art form (writing, painting, trumpeting …) that has had great significance for her.
 Perhaps she gives it up for a more practical path—accounting or nursing or parenting, for instance.
 Or because she loses her connection to her muse.
 Or because she feels like she’ll never achieve greatness in her field.
 Or….